PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-Zawadi321/Week1-Assignment.md

   - `publisher` (string)
 - Write MongoDB queries to:
   - Find all books in a specific genre
-  - Find books published after a certain year
+  -Find all books in a specific genre
   - Find books by a specific author
   - Update the price of a specific book
   - Delete a book by its title